 When you’re choosing where to invest, as opposed to buying an owner-occupier property, you generally have more flexibility because the property does not have to match your taste or even be in an area you’d like to live.

-Here are some other factors you may wish to consider before choosing where to live:
+Here are some factors you may wish to consider before choosing where to invest:

 - Growth – Have properties in your desired area grown or fallen in value in recent years?

 - Other economic factors – Is the area exposed to one industry?
 If so, is that industry on a growth trajectory?
 Or declining in value?

 - Social factors – Is the area appealing to potential renters?
 Does it have good public transport infrastructure?
 Is it close to schools and medical facilities?

 What is negative gearing?

 Investors borrow money with the intention of making a profit over a period of time on their investment.
 However, if you are unable to make a profit because your costs outweigh your return, that’s called negative gearing.

 Investors with negatively geared properties may be able to reduce their taxable income.